SansGuidon/bookmarks/README.md

 * [**Privacy tools**](https://privacytoolsio.github.io/privacytools.io/) - knowledge, tools & tips to protect your privacy against global mass surveillance.
 Related : [/r/privacytoolsIO/](https://www.reddit.com/r/privacytoolsIO/)
 * [PRISM Break](https://prism-break.org/en/) - which alternative softwares help you opting out of global data surveillance programs like PRISM, XKeyscore and Tempora.
 * [have i been pwned](https://haveibeenpwned.com/) - Check if you have an account that has been compromised in a data breach
+* [have i been pwned](https://haveibeenpwned.com/Passwords) - Check if your password may have been compromised in a data breach
 * [/r/pwned](https://www.reddit.com/r/pwned/) -  data breaches, site defacements, rm's, hack logs
 * [**/r/selfhosted/**](https://www.reddit.com/r/selfhosted/) - alternatives to popular online services that can be self hosted
 * [**Edward Dickson**](https://github.com/Kickball/awesome-selfhosted) - awesome-selfhosted : list of Free Software network services and web applications which can be hosted locally